Update / Upgrade your theme

 After activating your new theme go to Appearance > Menus > Manage Locations and set your menu to be the theme’s main menu.
 Updating the theme will un-set it.
 Also, if you get 404 errors while trying to visit some of your posts, refresh your permalinks and the issue will be fixed.

-You have two options when you need to update your theme!
+In any case, if you wish to proceed manually, you have two options when you need to update your theme!
 Either upload the theme files manually via FTP or upload the theme’s zip to WordPress.
 Before doing so, you will have to download the theme from your Downloads Area.

-BEFORE PROCEEDING – We recommend backing up your theme, files and database before starting to update.
+BEFORE PROCEEDING – We recommend backing up your theme, files, and database before starting to update.
 If you have made changes in the theme’s files and you don’t have a child theme, your changes will be lost!
 Have a look here for more information on creating a child theme.

 Download the new version of your theme.

 Step 1 – Head over to www.cssigniter.com/download (while logged in).
 Click the green ‘Download’ button to get the ZIP archive of your theme.
 If you are using a Mac computer make sure you have disabled automatic archive extraction before downloading.